…For those planning a wedding, or just interested in ours! Bare with me, this is a long one!

 Save the Dates: WeddingPaperDivas.com We designed a coaster with an engagement photo on it, again, to tie into the beer theme.

 Seating Chart: I had a design in mind, and my aunt helped me bring it to life with her design expertise.
-Had it printed at FedEx/Kinkos, and picked up a frame at Hobby Lobby.
+We had it printed at FedEx/Kinkos, and I picked up a rustic wooden frame at Hobby Lobby to put it in.
 Rhinegeist provided the easel for us to set it on.
-My aunt is a graphic designer, and created a custom logo for us!
-We used it on many items.
+My aunt is a graphic designer, and created this custom logo for us!
+We used it on many items, and will for years to come!

-For our sand ceremony, we used this Sand Set with choice of sand colors.
+For our sand ceremony, we used this Sand Set with our choice of sand colors.

 The table decor consisted of 3 beer bottles wrapped with burlap and filled with flowers, atop a wood slab that Justin’s dad cut from neighborhood trees that had been removed.
 We had to add a touch of Mt.
 Healthy in there somewhere! 😉